-EOS is especially helpful in situations where patients want to minimise their exposure to radiation and where long-length, weight-bearing images are needed.
+EOS scans are typically taken in a standing, weight-bearing position, providing critical insight for diagnosing and managing conditions like scoliosis and other postural abnormalities.
+EOS is especially valuable in situations where patients want to minimise their exposure to radiation with low dose techniques and long-length, weight-bearing images are needed.

-• EOS uses a lot less radiation than traditional x-ray or CT scans, which is particularly important for children with paediatric scoliosis, a condition involving curvature of the spine or other conditions requiring regular or repeated x-ray exams.
+EOS is a low-dose imaging system that uses significantly less radiation than traditional X-rays or CT scans.
+This is especially important for children with paediatric scoliosis, a condition involving curvature of the spine or other conditions requiring regular or repeated medical imaging exams.

-• There is no preparation required for an EOS scan, however it’s helpful to wear loose fitting clothing without metal buckles, fasteners, or zips.
-In some cases, you may be asked to change into a gown.
+There is no preparation required for an EOS scan; however, it’s helpful to wear loose-fitting clothing without metal buckles, fasteners, or zips.
+In some cases, you will often be asked to change into a gown.

-• You will be asked to step inside the scanner and remain still.
+You will be asked to step inside the EOS system’s scanning booth and remain still.
+The scan is very short, around 15 seconds for children and 20 seconds for adults.

-The scanner moves vertically and will pass from head to toe.
+Two perpendicular X-ray scanners will move simultaneously, capturing a front and side view.
+The scanners travel vertically and pass from head to toe.
 The scanner will not touch you.

-• Although EOS imaging does involve radiation, this is minimal.
-Micro Dose is an EOS feature allowing very low dose radiation in paediatric imaging.
-This provides doctors with the safest imaging technology possible to monitor disease progression such as scoliosis follow-ups.
+Although EOS imaging does involve radiation, EOS is a low-dose imaging system that uses significantly less radiation than traditional X-rays or CT scans.
+This provides doctors with the safest imaging technology possible to monitor the progression of conditions such as scoliosis.

-The automatic dose adjusters and detectors allow the scanner to administer just the right amount of radiation per patient.
+The automatic dose adjusters and detectors allow the scanner to tailor the radiation dose to the patient.
 It’s this specificity that guarantees a low-dose exposure, all the while maintaining image quality.

 Watch: EOS - How does it work?